Case Study: Retail Energy Management Software (multi-site)

 Bisagni Environmental Enterprise (BEE), founded in 2009, is a sustainability-focused engineering consultancy, sourcing and technology company specialising in the creation of green buildings.
-The company began its partnership with Wattics in 2016 when it was contracted by a world-renowned fashion house to install a robust energy management solution for all of its brand divisions, stores and offices spread across 120 locations in Asia Pacific (APAC).
+The company began its partnership with Wattics in 2016 when it was contracted by a world-renowned fashion house to install a robust energy monitoring and management system for all of its brand divisions, stores and offices in Asia Pacific (APAC).

 The partnership marked BEE’s foray into energy management as well as its introduction to advanced metering systems – the latter being a prerequisite for acquiring the credits necessary to achieve Gold LEED status in the fourth iteration of the USGBC’s green building rating system, which emphasises the need for continuous monitoring and improvement in order to remain compliant.

 The Wattics solution is proving to be instrumental for LEED consultants like BEE earn points toward achieving LEED v4.1 certification through the deployment of advanced metering and monitoring-based commissioning, for which the energy management platform, with its machine learning capability, is a key enabler.